adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 Please note that this script is **completely unsupported by Dell Technologies/EMC/Isilon** and should be considered as in a beta state/ experimental.
 Although written in good faith there are of course **no guarantees** the results will be accurate.

-If you discover any issues, have any feature suggestions or wish to report the level of accuracy you saw please contact me at Adam.Weeks@dell.com
+If you discover any issues, have any feature suggestions please contact me at Adam.Weeks@dell.com